US STOCKS-Wall St gains on hopes of stimulus-powered rebound, Boeing boost

 All 11 major S&P 500 sub-indexes were in the black, with industrial and material stocks leading gains.

-The benchmark S&P 500 has rebounded since a coronavirus-driven crash in March, up about 17% since April and set for its best quarter since 1998, as the economy showed signs of a pickup.
+The benchmark S&P 500 has rebounded about 39% since its March lows and is now trading above its 200-moving average price, an indicator of long-term momentum, as the U.S. economy shows signs of picking up.

 Data on Monday showed contracts to buy previously owned homes rebounded by the most on record in May, suggesting the housing market was starting to turn around.
-Later this week, investors will focus on employment, consumer confidence and manufacturing data for June.
+Later this week, investors will focus on employment and consumer confidence data for June.

+“Any positive data based on actual spending is going to be well received, given the backdrop where there are a lot of questions about where we are in this reopening phase,” said Keith Buchanan, portfolio manager at GlobAlt Investments in Atlanta.

-Still, the BlackRock Investment Institute downgraded U.S. equities to “neutral”, citing risks of fading fiscal stimulus, an extended epidemic as well as renewed China-U.S. tensions.
+Still, the BlackRock Investment Institute downgraded U.S. equities to “neutral”, citing risks of fading fiscal stimulus, an extended epidemic as well as renewed U.S.-China trade tensions.

-Stovall said some of the choppy trading on Monday was likely down to mutual fund rebalancing their portfolios at the end of the month.
+Analysts at Morgan Stanley said a further injection of cash was critical to the bank’s thesis for a “V”-shaped U.S. economic recovery.

+Although a $3 trillion aid bill was passed by the House of Representatives in May, the Republican-controlled Senate has not taken up the package and lawmakers are not expected to move toward another coronavirus bill until sometime in July.

-Coty Inc jumped 8.7% after it said it would buy a 20% stake in reality TV star Kim Kardashian West’s makeup brand KKW for $200 million.
+Coty Inc jumped 12.7% after the company said it would buy a 20% stake in Kim Kardashian West’s makeup brand for $200 million.

-Facebook Inc extended declines from Friday as a report said PepsiCo Inc was set to join a growing number of companies pulling ad dollars from the social media platform.

-Advancing issues outnumbered decliners by a 3-to-1 ratio on the Nasdaq and by a 3.13-to-1 ratio the NYSE.
+Advancing issues outnumbered declining ones on the NYSE by a 3.43-to-1 ratio; on the Nasdaq, a 2.43-to-1 ratio favored advancers.

-The S&P 500 posted one new 52-week highs and no new low; the Nasdaq Composite recorded 43 new highs and 15 new lows.
+The S&P 500 posted one new 52-week highs and no new lows; the Nasdaq Composite recorded 47 new highs and 15 new lows.
 (Reporting by Pawel Goraj in Gdansk and Uday Sampath and Devik Jain in Bengaluru; Editing by Sagarika Jaisinghani and Arun Koyyur)